 When we add the overhangs to our sheds, we try to give you at least 7' of headroom under the overhang supporting header.
 For this reason, we do not recommend to go over 10' wide overhang on your barn.
 When we ship the barn or the shed with an overhang package, the barn comes fully assembled and the overhang package comes partially assembled with pre-cut rafters, 6x6 pressure treated posts, 2x10 double headers and assembled overhang gables.
 Sheds with overhangs can not be delivered fully assembled, therefore, any overhang over 4' in width, must be assembled on site.
 Learn More About Lean-to Sheds

 When barn with an overhang is ordered, we strongly recommend to place such barn on concrete foundation.
 In most cases foundation made of concrete pillars is used as a more affordable solution.
 Concrete pillar (sona tube with concrete) is placed under each barn corner and under each partition corner to provide a sufficient support for your barn.
 If you, or your contractor will be doing the foundation, we will provide a detailed foundation layout and all the specifications when your barn is ordered.
+Or, you can hire our contractor to prepare pad and foundation - Please see SITE PREPARATION for more info.

 Image of a 10'x32' horse barn with 10' wide lean-to overhang.
 This barn has two 10'x12' run-ins and one 10'x8' storage room in the center.
 Shown with optional metal roof and gable vents.